Dennis Fong: Business ventures

+In May 2021, Fong backed Bright Star Studios in a $2 million investment deal for the company's massively multiplayer online sandbox game Ember Sword.

-Fong serves as an adviser for WeGame.com Inc and also served in the same capacity to the now-defunct Booyah, Inc.
+Fong serves as an adviser for WeGame.com Inc and previously served in the same capacity for the defunct Booyah, Inc.

 Playing style

-In games, Fong is known for his reflexes, intuition and tactics.
+Fong was known for his reflexes, intuition and tactics while playing.
 People coined the term "Thresh ESP" to describe his unnatural knack for knowing exactly what his opponents were doing.
 In 1 on 1 deathmatch, he made it a priority to understand the level and "control" vital items using timed runs to repeatedly hoard them from opponents, such as the rocket launcher and armor in Quake.

-Fong has been credited with popularizing the WASD key configuration now commonly used in PC gaming.
+Fong has been credited with popularizing the WASD key configuration commonly used in PC gaming.

 Personal life

-Fong was born in Hong Kong on March 11, 1977.
-He also lived in Beijing for a while.
+Fong was born in Hong Kong on March 11, 1977 and lived in Beijing for a while.
 His parents, David and Lena Fong, were educated in America and are US citizens.
-He and his family immigrated to the United States when he was 11 years old, and he grew up in Los Altos, California.
+He and his family emigrated to the United States when he was 11 years old, and he grew up in Los Altos, California.
 His interests include playing roller hockey.
 Fong has two younger brothers, Lyle and Bryant.
 Lyle helped him co-found GX Media.
-Thresh attended De Anza College in Cupertino, California for a year in 1996–1997 before dropping out to focus on gaming.
-He currently resides in the San Francisco Bay Area.
+He resides in the San Francisco Bay Area.